Diksshagupta/LGMVIP-DataScience/README.md

 first we need to import the cv2 library then find an image that you want to convert to a pencil sketch with Python, read that image by image= cv2.imread,

-then we need to read the image in RBG format by img_rgb= cv2.cvtColor(image, cv2.COLOR_BGR2RGB)
+then we need to read the image in RGB format by img_rgb= cv2.cvtColor(image, cv2.COLOR_BGR2RGB)

 and then convert it to a grayscale image